alloba/book-of-hours-notes/books/The Moon's Egg.md

   - "memory: "
 ---

-# The History of Inks
+# The Moon's Egg

 ## Description
-The History of Inks
+The Moon's Egg

-A legendary grimoire of exotic ink-making lore.
-The cover and some of the pages, unfortunately are stained and crusted with something more like mucus than ink.
+The third and last volume of the meditations of Abbot Thomas of the Abbey of the Black Dove.
 ### Partial Study Description

 ### Study Complete Description